Optimization Solutions for Walk-in Coolers

 COLD is the new GREEN.

 With demand continuing to grow, your utility provider recognizes they need to “buy back” electricity from their commercial customers with smaller energy footprints and divert it to larger ones who really need it.
-And in states like Massachusetts, where there are fewer and fewer ways for the utility companies to generate new electricity, they’re looking to get creative with their strategies to solve these energy issues.
+And in states like New Jersey, where there are fewer and fewer ways for the utility companies to generate new electricity, they’re looking to get creative with their strategies to solve these energy issues.

 As a result, NRM can offer approved solutions as a program partner, with a unique focus on commercial and industrial refrigeration systems.

 And implementing these optimizations may qualify for big incentives from the utility sponsors of the energy efficiency program.
 But incentives are limited on a first-come, first-serve basis, so you must act now.

 Did you know your walk-in cooler is sized to withstand the single hottest day of the year?

 That means for the other 364 days your refrigeration system is working harder than it needs to, wasting both kWh and costing you real dollars.